tbrasington/rename-layers-based-on-textstyle/README.md

 When developers are picking through tools like InVision and Zeplin they can't easily sync up the style reference to your design system.
 They only get the attributes of the font.
 This tool means that they can easily see form the generated class names or layer what the style is.

+## Installation

+Download this repository as a .zip and then double click / open with Sketch "rename-layers-based-on-textstyle.sketchplugin"

 ## Commands

 ### Prepend